If it matters…

 Having lived and worked for long periods in three countries up to that point, it didn’t take long to see that northern Portugal offered the best all-around quality of life by far than anywhere hitherto.
 The choice was easy, and the circumstances more fortunate that I had ever dared hope.

 For me, present and future perspectives are what it’s all about, rather than the past.
 So we could wrap up the bio at this point without losing anything important.
 But, for anyone with the patience or time to kill, let’s skim through a few points in the lead-up to life in northern Portugal.

 Probably a good place to start is to say whatever one’s idea of a ‘normal’, ‘standard’, or ‘off-the-peg’ life would be, mine was anything but.
 Not that I planned or particularly wished it that way – it’s just how things unfolded.
 Some of which we have a degree of influence over.
 Others, we think we do.
 Most, we don’t.
 Fact.

 It’s fascinating to reflect back – and even today one can hear the echoes, see the shadows, of mores, customs, and traditions that today might puzzle a bit.

 High school, à la boarding school, and college came and went.
 Hopefully boarding school has changed for the better.
 But there was the occasional bright spot in the journey.
 Not many though.
 The time arrived to think about a job.

 For centuries, and up to about the late 90’s, employment opportunities in Ireland were meagre at best.
 Hence the main reason about twice the population of Ireland scattered about the globe claim to be Irish.
-It was also long before foreign direct investment – specifically the big US tech and pharma companies, and shiploads of EU development money, rescued the situation.
+It was also long before foreign direct investment – specifically the big US tech and pharma companies, and shiploads of EU development money, put Ireland on the map economically.